Does Medicare cover prescription drugs in 2025?

 Yes, Medicare Part D is worth it for most customers.
 It helps cover the cost of medications for common illnesses, like diabetes, heart disease, and cancer.

-The cost of Medicare Part D varies by plan.
+Medicare Part D costs an average of $34 per month.
 Talking with a licensed insurance agent about Medicare Part D can help you make sense of your coverage costs.
 Call (855) 634-0435 to get the help you need or enter your ZIP code to compare free quotes.

 Do Medicare A and B cover prescriptions?